JohnCalhoun/ssocr-video-reader/README.md

 ```

 ## Usage
-the main script is ssocr-video.py and is usage is:
+the main script is ssocr-video.py and its usage is:
 ```
 usage: ssocr-video.py [-h] [--log LOG] video output